 Results for America’s State Education Fellows program, founded in December 2017, is helping 18 state education agency officials from 9 leading states implement the new evidence provisions in ESSA to improve education outcomes for all their students.

 The fellowship is the first to bring together senior program and evaluation leaders from state education agencies into a single network focused on accelerating the generation and use of evidence.
 By supporting these innovative leaders who oversee states’ key education programs and evaluation efforts, Results for America is creating new champions in investing in what works and helping make evidence-based policymaking the new normal in education

 Results for America is also supporting state education leaders in targeted states to incent and drive school districts and schools to build and use evidence to improve their lowest-performing schools.
 RFA’s Evidence in Education Lab is helping state leaders use their new authority, flexibility, and resources under the Every Student Succeeds Act (ESSA) to increase the amount and quality of evidence created and used by their school districts and schools and drive better outcomes for millions of students across the country.

 All 50 States

-As part of the Ed Lab, RFA will also conduct in-person and online briefings and develop numerous written materials designed to help all states and school districts use ESSA’s evidence provisions to help them solve their biggest challenges.
+As part of the Ed Lab, RFA conducted in-person and online briefings and developed numerous written materials designed to help all states and school districts use ESSA’s evidence provisions to help them solve their biggest challenges.